MelvinPeepers/100-days-of-code/r1-log.md

 ### R1D12 Day 12: February 19, 2020.
 Wednesday

 Today's Progress: Today was a lecture on Object Oriented Programming.
 Also did a lot of Python today and making flash cards of Python fundamentals.

+### R1D13 Day 13: February 20, 2020.
+Thursday

+Today's Progress: Another lecture review today, Classes and OOP.
+Also worked on my Intro to Python II project.
+Completed Day 1 MVP.
+Need to finish Day 2 to be ready for the Sprint Challenge.

+Thoughts: Stressful day.
+I'm slowly learning Python, but doesn't feel like I'm 'getting it' fast enough.